 Are you wondering why PR is important for your company?
 We wanted to share with you seven positive effects PR can have on your company.
 PR:

 PR can be a fantastic way to capture the attention of new customers.
 Whether you’re communicating a launch, a new offer or some of your expertise, PR is often a quick way to pack a punch in a range of titles.
 When your business receives press coverage, it also gains credibility.
 Even better, it gives you something authoritative to target new clients or customers with directly.

 Aids with recruitment

-Recruiters need to keep abreast of exciting businesses and job seekers often use search before applying.
-PR can really help with recruitment.
-By appearing as a credible and successful business (which treats employees well) you can appeal to skilled individuals seeking employment with a respectable company.
+Recruiters need to keep abreast of exciting businesses and job seekers often use search before applying to a role.
+A benefit PR brings is helping businesses with their recruitment.
+By appearing as a credible and successful business (which treats its employees well) you can appeal to skilled individuals seeking employment with a respectable company.

 A strong PR strategy can provide the perfect opportunity to clarify and refocus your business’ key messages and brand identity.
 We generally start with a messaging session that gets to the heart of your offering and the marketplace.
-A good PR agency can help you nail what your company stands for.
-It’s also a check and a balance on using the right messaging in a crowded market.
+A good PR consultancy can help you nail what your company stands for.
+It’s also a useful confirmation that you’re using the right messaging in a crowded market.
 Our messaging sessions can feed into all other marketing activity.

 PR and SEO should work in tandem to get your business noticed by the public.
 Good PRs work incredibly hard get their clients in the right media.
-Links are often provided in online mentions, and these are incredibly valuable.
+Links are often provided in online mentions, and these are incredibly valuable and are a key benefit for businesses.
 Legitimate backlinks from sources with authority hold the most power across search engines.